telerik/blazor-docs/components/tabstrip/overview.md

 The Blazor TabStrip component allows you to control the position of the tabs.
 [Read more about the Tabs Position...]({%slug tabstrip-tabs-position%})

+## Alignment of the Tabs

+The Blazor TabStrip component allows you to control the alignment of the tabs.
+[Read more about the Tabs Alignment...]({%slug tabstrip-tabs-alignment%})

 ## Persist Content

 The Blazor TabStrip component can persist the content of the tabs.
 When the user navigates between the tabs, their content will be hidden with CSS only to avoid re-initialization.
 [Read more about the Persist Content...]({%slug tabstrip-persist-content%})